AndersenJ/japanese-game-tools/README.md

 ## Deck Generator
 `generateDeck.py` is a tool for taking in a body of Japanese text and outputting a .csv document that can be imported into Anki.
 It takes the most common words in the document which aren't in banlist.list, n4.list, or n5.list, and makes flashcards for them.
 The flashcards have the target word and the whole line of text it was foudn on on the front, and the definition on the back.

+### Setup
+Setup is the same as for OCR Translate, but you don't need maim, tesseract, xdotool, or xinput.

 ### Usage
 `./generateDeck.py gametext.txt gamewords.csv`